Home / AEO agency UK

 A real answer engine optimisation agency must do four things: measure who the AI recommends today, diagnose why, fix it with your approval, and re-measure to prove the change.
 Most of what is sold as AEO in the UK today does one of the four.
+The same firms trade as GEO agencies (Generative Engine Optimisation), AI SEO agencies, AI visibility agencies or AI search agencies: whichever label you searched for, this page's questions apply unchanged.
 (And to clear up an acronym clash our own measurement keeps finding: this is AI search marketing, not Authorised Economic Operator, the HMRC customs status.)

 The questions to demand of anyone selling AEO

-- "How will you prove your work caused any improvement?"
-The honest answer involves before-and-after measurement on the same questions, ideally with untouched control queries.
-"Rankings went up" is an SEO answer to an AEO question.
+• "How will you prove your work caused any improvement?"
+The honest answer involves before-and-after measurement on the same questions, with untouched control queries, next to a same-day competitor panel so an engine-wide swing cannot be dressed up as progress.
+"Rankings went up" is an SEO answer to an AEO question, and "AI-referred traffic in your analytics" is a real but tiny, laggy signal that cannot isolate anyone's work.

-- "Which engines, exactly?"
-Engines disagree with each other on a third of questions.
+• "Which engines, exactly?"
+Engines disagree with each other on 29% of questions in our data.
 ChatGPT-only visibility says little about Google AI Overviews or Perplexity.

 Red flags